gyurci08/proxmox-deploy/README.md

 ## 6. Troubleshooting

-- If a variable is missing in Ansible or Terraform, ensure it is present in `config.yml` and follows the format.
+- If a variable is missing in Ansible or Terraform, ensure it is present in `config.yml` and follows the correct format.
 - Install any missing tools as prompted by the script.

 ## 7. Example Workflow